-Zac Weisz discusses the case for closing down zoos
+Zac Weisz discusses the case for closing down zoos around across the country.

 When I cycled past the giraffes of London Zoo during my government-mandated daily exercise last Friday, I felt a new level of empathy for these mammals, with their absurd necks.
 Locked away in their cage, their movement is limited, likewise their company.
 They aren’t even afforded a single hour to roam around the streets.
 And this is giraffes we’re talking about; imagine being a big cat and told you can only roam around the space the size of court number two at Wimbledon.
 It’s bigger than most London flats, but it’s not exactly the Okavango Delta.

 Perhaps it’s the terrible tales of Joe Exotic, detailed in the hit show Tiger King, that have triggered my thinking.
 It’s high time that we raise the issue of the existence of zoos in the UK.